CS222-UIUC/fa25-team111-AllerScan/README.md

 4. On the top right, you should see a hammer icon.
 This will build the project.
 Press the hammer icon.
 5. Once the project is done building, you can do either of two things.<br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Option 1.
+Option 1.
 Press the green play button at the top of the screen, which will run the app in the emulator.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Option 2.
+Option 2.
 Plug in an Android device with developer options enabled and USB debugging enabled.
-If you don't know how to do that, then look to [Google's Developer Guides](https://developer.android.com/studio/debug/dev-options**), &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;as they are quite detailed.
+If you don't know how to do that, then look to [Google's Developer Guides](https://developer.android.com/studio/debug/dev-options**), as they are quite detailed.
 Then press the green button to install the app locally on your Android phone.<br>

 6. Enjoy AllerScan!